nikgautamgithub/nikgautamgithub/README.md

 <h3 align="center">I own a computer, hence I Code.</h3>

 - 👨‍💻 I have a good grasp of C/C++, Java, Py, HTML/CSS and Javascript.
-- 💻 I have also worked with React, ChartJS, NextJS and currently learning Javascript Frameworks.
+- 💻 I have also worked with React, Angular, NextJS and currently learning Javascript Frameworks.
 - 📫 Reach me on my socials.

 ## 🌐 Socials: